vermavedant/Accenture_CategoryAnalysis/README.md

 ### 4. Data Analysis
 In this stage, the data is analyzed.
 After analyzing, We came to know that top 5 Content categories are Animal, Science, Healthy Eating, Technology and Food.
-Based on this insights and other insights too, we will visualization in Power BI.
+Based on this insights and other insights too, we will visualize the insights in Power BI.

 ### 6. Visualize the data in Power BI